 Issue 3: Custom conversions aren’t showing in Supermetrics

-If this happens in Data Studio, refresh your field list first.
-Learn how to refresh Supermetrics in Data Studio
+If this happens in Looker Studio (formerly Data Studio), refresh your field list first.
+Learn how to refresh Supermetrics in Looker Studio.

 In Google Sheets or Excel, re-authenticate your connection to have it pull the latest data.